aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

 # Setup Instructions for SWBv2p1

-Follow the instructions below to deploy SWBv2 with Sagemaker lifecycle support.
-You'll be able to launch/start/stop/terminate/connect to a Sagemaker instance.
+Follow the instructions below to deploy SWBv2 with Sagemaker Notebook lifecycle support.
+You'll be able to launch/start/stop/terminate/connect to a Sagemaker Notebook instance.

 The following instructions are for setting up SWBv2 Part 1.
 In this version of the code, we have not finished building all of the configuration APIs required for setting up SWBv2.
 Therefore, some of the steps will require manual edits to DDB.